Search here...

 July: Summer in Germany

-I returned to Berlin in the beginning of July for a weekend of walking at Tempelhof and partying with A’s roommates.
+I returned to Berlin in the beginning of July for a weekend of walking at Tempelhof and partying with my partner’s roommates.
 The following weekend, I went on a trip on a historic steam train on Lolland, a relic of the past when there was still a train route connecting Maribo with Bandholm in the north.

 In mid-July, I packed my life on Lolland into a suitcase, said goodbye to my host family and the two bundles of fluff, and headed home to my family for a few days of rest before my crazy busy two-month summer holiday began.
 Berlin was where my summer travels began.
 I spent two days in the city soaking up the summer atmosphere and going on a really awesome adventure to Spreepark, an abandoned amusement park.

-On July 22nd, A and I travelled south to central Germany to spend a weekend in the city of Marburg.
+On July 22nd, my partner and I travelled south to central Germany to spend a weekend in the city of Marburg.
 I’ve rarely come across a city as beautiful as Marburg, and it came as a huge surprise.
 I’d done minimal research before setting off for the city, so I was in total awe when I first laid eyes on Marburg.
 Because Marburg is a fairytale city like no other.
 Think cobbled streets, narrow alleyways, half-timbered houses, historic churches, low forested mountains in the horizon and a castle overlooking it all!

 The reason why we were in Marburg was that the annual European Stone Age gathering was being hosted by the Zeiteninsel, located just 8 km south of Marburg in the tiny village of Argenstein in the scenic Lahn river valley.
 I’ve been attending Stone Age gatherings for five years now, since my first in Lejre in 2018.
 The gathering week is always full of laughter, cooking over the fire, learning new skills and long evenings with music and chats, and this year was no exception.
 I also found time to explore the surrounding area a little, and I discovered that the Lahn Valley is incredibly romantic, full of old towns with cobbled streets and half-timbered houses, surrounded by low forested mountains.

-I returned to Berlin at the end of the month, and joined A and his colleagues for a hike around a huge lake complex in Mecklenburg-Vorpommern.
+I returned to Berlin at the end of the month, and joined my partner and his colleagues for a hike around a huge lake complex in Mecklenburg-Vorpommern.
 We followed a 20-something-kilometre route which took us from the medieval town of Waren and along the lakes Feisnecksee and Müritz.
 The landscapes in this area are gorgeous with beautiful shallow lakes and extensive forests.

 August: Adventures around Central Europe

-August began with some slow days in Berlin with A before setting off on our big Central European summer adventure.
+August began with some slow days in Berlin with my partner before setting off on our big Central European summer adventure.
 We had planned hardly anything, all we knew was that Wrocław would be our first destination, and we’d end up in Slovakia somehow in the end.
 We chose Wrocław, the fourth-largest city in Poland, based on recommendations from other travellers and my younger brother.
 For many years, I’d felt like I’d missed out because I skipped the city on my trip around Poland in 2015, so I was really excited to finally see the city.
 But for some reason, Wrocław didn’t quite do it for us.
 The old city centre is beautiful, all the sculptures are interesting, and I really enjoyed exploring the bohemian neighbourhood of Nadodrze with all its thrift stores and cozy cafés.
 But we weren’t overly impressed.
 Maybe it’s because we spent half a day at the hospital because I had bad stomach aches (they found nothing and it went away after a few days, but it was not a fun experience trying to find the right place with our broken Polish and waiting for hours on end to be examined…).
 But I’m also wondering if it’s because I’ve seen too many cities in my life.

 After two days in Wrocław, we desperately wanted a change of scenery.
 We wanted mountains, good views and some hiking.
 So, we looked at the map and randomly chose a city near the Polish mountains.
 That city was Jelenia Gora.
 The city is small, home to around 80,000 people, but due to its proximity to the Karkonosze National Park, it’s a well-visited destination in the summer, but only by locals.
 Jelenia Gora turned out to be an amazing choice.
 The city’s history dates back to the 10th century, and many of its historic buildings are preserved.
 There was plenty for us to see in the city, and we also spent a day hiking up to the Chojnik Castle ruins from the 13th-14th century, located atop a hill overlooking the picturesque Jelenia Gora valley.